kneitinger/kneitinger.github.io/_posts/2016-11-26-rustfmt-in-travisci.markdown

 # Checking the Style

 Now that our build context has `rustfmt`, we can have it run along with the builds and test.
 It would be nice if we could have Travis-CI automatically and politely run `rustfmt` and fix any format-offensive code, but that would have to rewrite git history and is out of the question.
-The best we can do is break the build upon a push or pull request, so that the devloper knows to run the format command and recommit.
+The best we can do is break the build upon a push or pull request, so that the developer knows to run the format command and recommit.

 Since any command with a non-zero return status breaks the build, we just need `cargo fmt` to break at some point.
 Again, the default behavior of `rustfmt`, even when wrapped